• Home

 Author: Lee

-This Eggless Vanilla Cake is a soft gluten free vanilla cake that is topped with vegan vanilla frosting and rainbow sprinkles!
-Not only is this recipe eggless and gluten free, but it's nut free and can easily be a vegan vanilla cake as well!
-If you love a non chocolate classic, this cake is a must try!
+This Eggless Vanilla Cake is a soft and moist gluten free vanilla cake that is topped with vanilla frosting and rainbow sprinkles!
+Not only is this recipe eggless and gluten free, but it’s nut free and can easily be a vegan vanilla cake recipe as well!
+If you love a non-chocolate classic, this one layer cake is a must try!

 5 from 5 votes